Azure/toketi-iothubreact/README.md

 #### Streaming from IoT hub to _any_

-A more interesting example is reading telemetry data from Azure IoT Hub, and sending it to a Kafka topic, so that it can be consumed by other services downstream:
+An interesting example is reading telemetry data from Azure IoT Hub, and sending it to a Kafka topic, so that it can be consumed by other services downstream:

 ```scala